-7.9.3 Authorized Executive Sessions.
+7.9.5 Authorized Executive Sessions.

-The Open Meeting Law permits only seven categories of topics to be discussed in executive session.
-A.R.S. § 38-431.03(A).
-These categories are discussed in Sections 7.9.4 - 7.9.10.
+The Open Meeting Law identifies seven specific instances in which a public body may discuss matters in an executive session.
+A.R.S. § 38-431.03(A); see Sections 7.9.5.1 - 7.9.5.7.
 In addition, the Legislature may create specific authority for executive sessions in other statutes.
 See A.R.S. § 38-797.03(B) (authorizing the Arizona State Retirement System Board to hold hearings or to consider administrative law judge decisions involving long term disability benefits in executive session).
-Because courts are likely to construe these provisions strictly, unless the proposed discussion plainly falls within an executive session category it should take place only in a public meeting.
-Finally, the Open Meeting Law does not require that these discussions take place in executive session.
-If public disclosure of the public body's discussion is not prohibited by any other statutory provision and government interests are not threatened, a public body may choose to conduct all of its discussions in a public setting.